 Sun-drenched days spent soaking up Europe’s sights and sounds is the ultimate way to enjoy summer, which is why a jaunt across the pond is a popular pastime for Canadians.
 From college students hitting the well-trodden backpacker circuit, to couples unwinding in luxe spots like the French Riviera or a family vacation spent exploring Germany’s historic castles, Europe is a place with unlimited possibilities no matter how many times you go.

-I’m lucky enough to have explored 25 European countries during half a dozen visits to the continent (heck, I even got engaged there), and still feel like I haven’t scratched the surface—there’s just so much to see!
-So when Air Transat invited me and my husband to enjoy one of their many direct flights to Europe, I wasted no time booking our adventure: a 12-day trip to London and Portugal.
+I’m lucky enough to have explored 25 European countries during half a dozen visits to the continent, and still feel like I haven’t scratched the surface—there’s just so much to see!
+So when Air Transat invited me to enjoy one of their many direct flights to Europe, I wasted no time booking our adventure: a 12-day trip to London and Portugal.

 Why there?
 Well, I’ve wanted to see Portugal since setting off on my first big trip more than a decade ago, when I spent nearly two months crisscrossing the continent.
 Sadly the logistics didn’t work out and I couldn’t make it there that time, and despite all the years that passed I wasn’t able to shake the image of the Algarve coast with its towering rock formations framed by piercing turquoise water out of my head.